Updated February 11, 2021

 Simply intending to save money will not yield the desired results.
 Having specific goals with hard deadlines will help you decide exactly what you need to do and how much you need to save each week to stay on track.
 This action plan will provide you with something concrete to reference when you need motivation or a reminder of your goal.

 Treat Your Savings Account Like a Bill

-If you look at your savings account as something to add to when you have the luxury of extra money, it will grow at a much slower rate than if you look at it like another bill.
+If you look at your savings account as something to add to when you have the luxury of extra money, it will grow at a much slower rate than if you look at it as another bill.
 Just as if you are paying your rent or car bill, you should decide on an amount (based on your plan) and make adding that amount to your savings a priority.

 Make the Most of Your BAH

-One of the major benefits available to you is BAH, or Basic Allowance for Housing.
+One of the major benefits available to you is BAH or Basic Allowance for Housing.
 Make sure to do your research and make the most of this allowance by choosing the best option for you and your family.
 For example, with Lincoln Military Housing, you receive access to 24/7 maintenance services, babysitting programs, family activities, community and recreation centers, and deployment support services.
-Take the time to weigh the features and amenities of each option, as this can play a huge role in your family’s quality of life as well as in the money you end up saving.
+Take the time to weigh the features and amenities of each option, as this can play a huge role in your family's quality of life as well as in the money you end up saving.

 Use the tools and resources available to help simplify and streamline your plan.
 Once you take control of spending and saving patterns, you'll be able to create a more stable financial future for you and your family to make military life easier.

 Related: Understanding changes to your BAH will help make your life easier.
 Here's the latest from the DoD.